-medium wells: generally between 1,000 and 2,500 metres; deep wells: generally greater than 2,500 metres; and horizontal wells: drilled vertically then horizontally with often multiple lateral legs reaching out 500 to 1,500 metres each.
+generally between 1,000 and 2,500 metres; medium wells: generally greater than 2,500 metres; and deep wells:

+horizontal wells: drilled vertically then horizontally with often multiple lateral legs reaching out 500 to 1,500 metres each.

 CES's experience has been that drilling fluid systems profitability increases significantly with the depth and complexity of the well drilled.